 Phase 1 – The merge

-Estimated to launch in 2021, this phase will see the two network layers (Eth1 and Eth2) combine to form one layer that utilises staking as a consensus mechanism.
-At this point, miners will be retired in favour of the stakers.
+This phase will see the two network layers (Eth1 and Eth2) combine to form one layer that utilises staking as a consensus mechanism.
+At this point, miners will be retired in favor of the stakers.

 Phase 2 – Shard chains